AlgoMaster Logo

 How to Identify 2D Grid DP Problems

 Not every grid problem needs DP.
 BFS and DFS handle reachability and connected components.
-But when the problem asks you to optimize something across all paths in a grid, DP is likely the right tool.
+When the problem asks you to optimize something across all paths in a grid, DP usually applies.

 • Grid or matrix as input: The problem gives you an m x n grid of values